Cyborg-Robotics-Academy-Pvt-Ltd/cyborg-robotics-new/DASHBOARD_IMPLEMENTATION_SUMMARY.md

   - Logo and "Dashboard" title
   - Notification bell icon
   - User profile section with name and role
-  - Responsive mobile menu with profile, settings, and logout options
+  - Responsive mobile menu with profile, settings and logout options
   - Consistent styling with the brand's color scheme

 ### 2. Updated Dashboard Layouts